Safe Walking and Biking Routes to May Street Elementary

 What is planned, demonstration projects and new infrastructure!

-“I live in the zone that is closed off for the School Street and it has drastically increased pedestrian safety at the June St/9th St blind corner.
+“I live in the zone that is closed off for the School Street and it has drastically increased pedestrian safety at the blind corner.
 Busy, rushed parents have often blown through the cross walk trying to quickly pick up/drop off kids at the back of the school.
 Closing the road for the allotted time lets kids pour out of school and into the neighborhood safely.
 I was genuinely surprised at how positively this small change impacted our neighborhood.”

 School Street demonstration survey